wangziqi2013/wangziqi2013.github.io/_posts/2020-06-11-base-victim.markdown

 version_mgmt:
 ---

-This paper proposes Base-Victim cache compression architecture, which improves over previous tag mapping scheme designed for compressed caches.
+This paper proposes Base-Victim LLC compression architecture, which improves over previous tag mapping scheme designed for compressed caches.
 Conventional tag mapping schemes suffer from several problems, as pointed out by the paper.
 First, to accommodate more cache lines in a fixed number of ways, compressed caches often over-provision tag arrays in each set, and allows fully associative mapping between tags and data slots.
 In addition, since compressed blocks